Jain-Tirth/Journalite/README.md

 #  Journalite - AI-Powered Digital Journal

 A modern, secure, and intelligent journaling application with AI-powered mood analysis and comprehensive insights.
-Built with React 19 frontend, Google Gemini AI integration, and Python analytics backend with end-to-end encryption.
+Built with React 19 frontend, Groq AI integration, and Python analytics backend with end-to-end encryption.

 ## Project Structure